mramshaw/Node-Linting-and-Testing/README.md

 #### GitLab

-[GitLab](http://gitlab.com) features their own CI/CD pipelines and tools.
-Other options are possible, but as they offer a pretty full slate of services, why use anything else?
+[GitLab](http://gitlab.com) features their own CI/CD pipelines and tools, which offer a pretty full slate of services.

-If you are using GitLab for source control, also using them for CIaaS seems like the way to go.
+If you are using GitLab for source control, also using GitLab for CIaaS seems like the way to go.

 For more on GitLab, check out my [GitLab](http://gitlab.com/mramshaw/gitlab) repo.

 #### Travis CI

-In my experience, [Travis CI](http://travis-ci.org) has been easy to use and integrates well with GitHub such that a code commit can trigger an automated build as well as CI testing.
+Travis CI is easy to use and integrates well with GitHub such that a code commit can trigger an automated build as well as CI testing.

+There are [free](http://travis-ci.org) as well as [commercial](http://travis-ci.com) options.

 For an example, check out my [RESTful Recipes](http://github.com/mramshaw/RESTful-Recipes) repo.